 Magnesium sulfate is given by vein to prevent or stop seizures.

 Pregnancy complications, such as preeclampsia and eclampsia, are problems that occur only during pregnancy.
 They may affect the woman, the fetus, or both and may occur at different times during the pregnancy.
 However, most pregnancy complications can be effectively treated.

 About 3 to 7% of pregnant women develop preeclampsia.
 In preeclampsia, an increase in blood pressure is accompanied by protein in the urine (proteinuria).
-Without treatment, preeclampsia can suddenly cause seizures (eclampsia).
+Preeclampsia can suddenly cause seizures Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+Many people have unusual sensations just before a seizure... read more (eclampsia).
 Eclampsia occurs in fewer than 1% of women with severe preeclampsia.
 If not treated promptly, eclampsia is usually fatal.